astrowonk/dash_dataframe_table/README.md

 I need to be able to easily create hyperlinks for a table from dataframe, the easiest way being based on another column in the same dataframe.
 This will wrap `column` in the link from `column_HREF` by default.
 You can specify a different suffix.

 This is still a work in progress.
 The new method doesn't quite have the same functionality or keywords as the original yet, such as `header`.
-The conditional formatting is nice but doesn't extend to multiple criteria in the same column.
+I'm still settling on a subclass or patching a new class method onto `dbc.Table` (which you can see in the other branch).

 ## Live Examples